What is “post-conviction relief”?

-Don’t some convictions go away over time?
+Don’t some convictions go away eventually?

 Other people think an old conviction isn’t affecting their life anymore, only to have an employer or a landlord or an immigration officer run a background check.
 In this day of the Internet, electronic records, and private background companies, a conviction that might have slowly faded into irrelevance in years past can now stay with a person for the rest of their life.

 If you want to find out more, I invite you to contact me and set up a consultation, where I will assess your individual circumstances.
 Then, if you want to go forward, you can hire me to analyze the court records, write a motion to the court, whatever needs to be done.